prosopo/protocol/README.md

 ## Test

 There are two sets of unit tests.
 Some use the standard test engine but most use the experimental engine.
+You can run the tests using the following commmands.

 ```bash
 cargo +nightly tarpaulin --no-default-features --features std --verbose -- --nocapture